 SDGHI harnesses the strengths and expertise of SingHealth and Duke-NUS Medical School to advance global health activities in the region and globally.
 It provides a coordinating and operating framework to facilitate work across the SingHealth Duke-NUS Academic Medical Centre’s Academic Clinical Programmes (ACPs), Signature Research Programmes (SRPs), joint institutes and centres, thereby fostering multidisciplinary collaborations.
 Possessing a faculty with broad range of disciplines and specialties, SDGHI is a multidisciplinary institute reflecting the field of global health.

 Further, SDGHI’s close relationship with SingHealth, Duke-NUS Medical School and Duke University, Durham USA enable us to combine diverse clinical expertise with academic scholarship to expand global health activities in the region and beyond.
-Led by Professor Michael Merson, the founding director of the Duke Global Health Institute, SDGHI is uniquely able to leverage and help build upon its partner institutions’ strengths and extend the research, education and training, policy and capacity building mission of the SingHealth Duke-NUS AMC.
+Founded by Professor Michael Merson, the founding director of the Duke Global Health Institute, SDGHI is uniquely able to leverage and help build upon its partner institutions’ strengths and extend the research, education and training, policy and capacity building mission of the SingHealth Duke-NUS AMC.

 OBJECTIVES1.
 Promote and conduct research that addresses prevalent issues and burden of disease.2.
 Be a leader in interdisciplinary global health education and training.
 3. Promote health excellence policy to strengthen health systems across the region.
 4. Enhance the capacity of regional institutions to improve health through robust collaborations.